-ANTH 102 - Introduction to Cultural Anthropology
+ANTH 102 - Introduction to Cultural Anthropology (CSU, UC)

-Units: 3 Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, c legree applicable 6611116
+Lecture Hours: 54 Lab Hours: 0 Outside Hours: 108 Grading Method: Letter Credit Status: Credit, degree applicable

 This course will provide students with an introduction to culture theory as well as to the cross-cultural understanding of human behavior.
 Emphasis will be placed on subsistence strategies; marriage and kinship institutions; levels of sociopolitical organization; religious systems; and the effects of cultural change, mainly as the result of European expansion, industrialization, and globalization.